GIScience/gis-training-resource-center/content/Module_4/en_qgis_symbology_raster.md

 To assign a colour gradient for raster data, you need to:

-1. Open the `styling panel` for the raster layer
+1. Open the `styling panel` for the raster layer.
-2. Navigate to the `Symbology tab`
+2. Navigate to the `Symbology tab`.
 3. By default, the colour scheme is set to Singleband Gray (if you only have one colour band in the data set).
-Click on `Singleband Gray` and switch to `Singleband Pseudocolour`
+Click on `Singleband Gray` and switch to `Singleband Pseudocolour`.
 4. Click on __the arrow to the right of the colour ramp__.
-Here you can choose a pre-made colour ramp
+Here you can choose a pre-made colour ramp.
 5. You can modify the colour ramp by __clicking on the colour ramp__.

 ``` {figure} ../../fig/en_30.30.2_raster_data_colour_gradient.png